 Medical malpractice is one of the most complex areas of personal injury law.
 Many people who have sought medical treatment and experienced negative outcomes may believe they are the victims of medical malpractice—however, this is not always the case.

 For example, if you visit the doctor with mysterious symptoms, and, despite performing various tests, he or she is unable to diagnose your illness and decides to refer you to a specialist, your doctor has not committed malpractice.
 In contrast, if you visit the doctor and they do not run any diagnostic tests or misinterpret the results of your tests, causing them to provide you with an incorrect diagnosis (or no diagnosis at all), this could be an example of medical negligence.
-Attorneys that handle medical malpractice can help you determine whether or not that is the case.
+Our Connecticut medical malpractice attorneys can help you determine whether or not that is the case.